If you’re enrolled in Original Medicare (Parts A and B), you can opt into a Medicare Advantage plan (Part C) in Louisiana.

 If you have a qualifying disability or illness, you may be able to opt into Medicare Advantage even if you’re under 65.

-In 2022, Louisiana had 102 Medicare Advantage plans available in various parts of the state (not every plan is available in every county) — more than many states provide.
+In 2024, Louisiana had 99 Medicare Advantage plans available in various parts of the state.
 But what exactly is Medicare Advantage, and how does it differ from Original Medicare?

 Medicare Advantage plans are also known as Medicare Part C. It’s a type of Medicare plan offered by private insurance companies.
 The providers that offer Part C are approved by Medicare and are required by law to follow specific rules and guidelines.